aleidinger/aleidinger.github.io/index.md

 ## About Me

 Hi, my name is Alina Leidinger and I am a PhD candidate at the <a href="https://www.illc.uva.nl/">Institute of Logic, Language and Computation</a> (ILLC) at the University of Amsterdam, supervised by <a href="https://www.shutova.org/">Katia Shutova</a> and <a href="https://www.illc.uva.nl/People/person/1405/Prof-dr-Robert-van-Rooij">Robert van Rooij</a>.
 In my PhD, I work on implicit bias and stereotypes in large Language Models.
-My research topic lies at the intersection of Natural Language Processing, Ethical AI and explainability.
+My research topic lies at the intersection of Natural Language Processing, Ethical AI and Explainability.
+Previously, I obtained a MSc in Mathematics in Data Science from <a href="https://www.tum.de/en/">Technical University of Munich</a> and a BSc in Mathematics from <a href="https://www.imperial.ac.uk/">Imperial College London</a>.

 I am also co-organisor of the <a href="https://projects.illc.uva.nl/LaCo/CLS/">Computational Linguistics Seminar</a> at the ILLC.